 Monseigneur Rauber, Cardinal Danneels, Monseigneur Vangheluwe and his sucessor Monseigneur Jozef De Kesel, both bishop of Bruges.
 Mgr.
 Vangheluwe is old-Bishop of Bruges, and was succeeded by Mgr.
 De Kesel after a case of child-abuse.
 (Photo credit: Wikipedia) |

 The part I want to highlight is what Cephus had to say to those who complain that it is unfair for him to pick on clergy.
-As someone who addressed clergy abuse, I've certainly received this same complaint.
+As someone who regularly addresses clergy abuse, I've certainly received this same complaint.
 It usually goes something like this: "People in many professions abuse children, so why do you focus on clergy as if it is somehow worse when they do it?"
 Well, because it is worse when they do it.

 Cephus provides three reasons why it makes sense to consider clergy abuse as a special category: